amplience/dc-extension-automatic-alt-text/README.md

 - When using a localised string for alt text, filtering locales in the form will not filter the localised text fields displayed in the content form.
 - When `autoCaption` is enabled, restoring the content item via the version history to a version that doesn't have alt text will send a graphql request that will populate the alt text field.
 - Images must be hosted / served by Amplience.
-- The Image object that you configure to point to MUST be a standard Amplience image object as per the [data type](https://amplience.com/developers/docs/schema-reference/data-types/#image) and associated image link.
+- The image object that you configure to point to MUST be a standard Amplience image object as per the [data type](https://amplience.com/developers/docs/schema-reference/data-types/#image) and associated image link.
 - The extension pulls in alt text from the Amplience Content Hub to be used in Dynamic Content.
 Any edits / changes are in Dynamic Content only and not saved back to Content Hub.
 - Locales in Dynamic Content must match the locales for [Automatic Alt Text](https://amplience.com/developers/docs/release-notes/2024/alt-text-generation/) in Content Hub for population.
 - Localised fields do not support min / max / pattern validation.